Alteryx: Acquisitions

 In April 2019, Alteryx acquired ClearStory Data for $19.6 million in cash.

-In October 2019, Alteryx acquired Feature Labs, a machine learning startup founded by 2 MIT researchers for $25.2 million in cash with an additional $12.5 million in equity incentive awards.
-Feature Labs is known for developing Featuretools, an open source library for automated feature engineering with over 350,000 downloads at the time of acquisition.
+In October 2019, Alteryx acquired Feature Labs, a machine learning startup known for developing Featuretools, an open source library for automated feature engineering with over 350,000 downloads at the time of acquisition.
 The acquisition added an engineering hub for Alteryx in Boston, Massachusetts.

 In October 2021, Alteryx acquired Lore IO, a no-code AI-enabled data modeling platform.
 That same month, Alteryx acquired Hyper Anna, a cloud platform for generating AI-driven automated insights from data.

 In January 2022, Alteryx acquired Trifacta for $400 million in cash, with the deal closing the following month.
 In March 2022, Alteryx announced its Analytics Cloud Platform, which it updated to integrate Designer Cloud powered by Trifacta.

-2017 data breach

-During the October 2017 data breach mentioned above, although no names were attached, telephone numbers and physical addresses were among the 248 fields per household involved in the breach.
-Also included was "consumer demographics, life event, direct response, property, and mortgage information for more than 235 million consumers" according to the company.
-Alteryx assembled information from Experian and public sources like the U.S. Census Bureau to create their product which sold for 39,000 per license.
-Alteryx's hosting on Amazon Web Services had been unsecured (its sources had no breach).